Justice Barrett Gives a Reasonable — But Unconvincing — Answer About Why She Doesn't Explain Her Recusals

 On the latter point, it’s true that during the last 120 years, up through 2023, the justices didn’t explain their recusals.
 But that wasn’t always the case, as there was a period in the late 19th century and early 20th century where recusals were explained, albeit briefly.

-Barrett mused that articulating the exact reason for recusal, especially in the friends-and-family context, might imperil the safety of those individuals.
+Barrett mused that articulating the exact reason for a recusal, especially in the friends-and-family context, might imperil the safety of those individuals.

 When assessing her views, which run counter to what we’ve called for, that perspective is, of course, worth taking into account.

+We already knew about the close relationship between the two from what the Garnetts have written and said.
 So Barrett appending the words “see 28 U.S.C. §455(b)(1)” following the standard “Justice Barrett took no part in the consideration or decision of this petition” would count as the much sought after recusal explanation and wouldn’t imperil anyone.

-Giving much more detail than that isn’t necessary, and we wouldn’t expect a paragraph following in recusal-noting order when there are 5,000 SCOTUS petitions with between 75 and 175 recusals each term.
+A short explanation-slash-citation like that is what we envisioned when we got recusal explanations included in a 2018 GOP-led bill and a 2022 Dem.-led bill, as we wouldn’t expect a paragraph following in recusal-noting order when there are 5,000 SCOTUS petitions, with between 75 and 175 recusals, each term.

 In the end, it’s my belief that a justice taking the extra step to work out what exactly the conflict is and where in the recusal statute it’s based is a worthwhile practice — one that helps ensure the justices are periodically flexing their ethical muscles.